2060-io/message-pickup-repository/packages/postgres/README.md

 })
 ```

-As you can see, all you have to do is to set up your Credo agent's `ForwardingStrategy` to to `QueueOnly` and provide a `PostgresMessagePickupRepository` instance (with the appropriate callbacks) to `MessagePickupModuleConfig`.
-Then, initialize both your agent and PostgresMessagePickupRepository` and have fun!
+As you can see, all you have to do is to set up your Credo agent's `ForwardingStrategy` to `QueueOnly` and provide a `PostgresMessagePickupRepository` instance.
+Then, initialize both your agent and the repository and have fun!